Text-Driven Weakly Supervised OCT Lesion Segmentation with Structural Guidance: Method

-To train the model with weak supervision and to facilitate the learning of correlations between text and visual features, we design the loss function to integrate three aspects: image-level multi-label classification, structural binary classification, and label-informed multi-label classification.
+\myparagraph{Weakly Supervised Objectives.} To train the model with weak supervision and facilitate the learning of correlations between textual and visual features, we design a loss function with three aspects: image-level multi-label classification, structural binary classification, and label-derived multi-label classification.